Multiple myeloma

 Multiple myeloma (MM), also known as plasma cell myeloma and simply myeloma, is a cancer of plasma cells, a type of white blood cell that normally produces antibodies.
 Often, no symptoms are noticed initially.
-As it progresses, bone pain, anemia, kidney dysfunction, and infections may occur.
-Complications may include amyloidosis.
+As it progresses, bone pain, anemia, renal insufficiency, and infections may occur.
+Complications may include hypercalcemia and amyloidosis.

 The cause of multiple myeloma is unknown.
-Risk factors include obesity, radiation exposure, family history, and certain chemicals.
+Risk factors include obesity, radiation exposure, family history, age and certain chemicals.
 There is an increased risk of multiple myeloma in certain occupations.
 This is due to the occupational exposure to aromatic hydrocarbon solvents having a role in causation of multiple myeloma.
+Multiple myeloma is the result of a multi-step malignant transformation, and almost universally originates from the pre-malignant stage monoclonal gammopathy of undetermined significance (MGUS).
+As MGUS evolves into MM, another pre-stage of the disease is reached, known as smoldering myeloma (SMM).

-Multiple myeloma may develop from monoclonal gammopathy of undetermined significance that progresses to smoldering myeloma.
-The abnormal plasma cells produce abnormal antibodies, which can cause kidney problems and overly thick blood.
+In MM, the abnormal plasma cells produce abnormal antibodies, which can cause kidney problems and overly thick blood.
 The plasma cells can also form a mass in the bone marrow or soft tissue.
 When one tumor is present, it is called a plasmacytoma; more than one is called multiple myeloma.
-Multiple myeloma is diagnosed based on blood or urine tests finding abnormal antibodies, bone marrow biopsy finding cancerous plasma cells, and medical imaging finding bone lesions.
+Multiple myeloma is diagnosed based on blood or urine tests finding abnormal antibody proteins (often using electrophoretic techniques revealing the presence of a monoclonal spike in the results, termed an m-spike), bone marrow biopsy finding cancerous plasma cells, and medical imaging finding bone lesions.
 Another common finding is high blood calcium levels.

 Multiple myeloma is considered treatable, but generally incurable.
 Remissions may be brought about with steroids, chemotherapy, targeted therapy, and stem cell transplant.
 Bisphosphonates and radiation therapy are sometimes used to reduce pain from bone lesions.
+New approaches utilizing CAR-T cell therapy have been included in the treatment regimens.